-Easier Harder Space • Reduce the size of the playing area. • Increase the size of the playing area.
-Task Allow players to catch the ball before throwing it upwards.
-Give players passing sequence to follow.
-Equipment • Use a larger, lighter, or softer ball.
-Give players two balls to keep up at the same time.
-People Reduce the number of people in each group.
-Increase the number of pupils in each group.
+Easier Harder Space Reduce the size of the playing area. • Increase the size of the playing area.
+Task Allow participants to catch the ball before throwing it upwards.
+Give participants a passing sequence to follow.
+Equipment Use a larger, lighter, or softer ball.
+Give participants two balls to keep up at the same time.
+People Reduce the number of participants in each group.
+Increase the number of participants in each group.